 is set to the device that was present when this command was called.

-or commands in the command buffer.
+xxx or commands in the command buffer.

-executes the macro xxx
+PLAYBACK executes the macro xxx without

 storing the commands in the command buffer.
 With an argument of

-(or no argument),
+BUFFER (or no argument),

-replays all commands in the command buffer.
+PLAYBACK replays all commands in the command buffer.

-) are passed to the macro.
+The optional arguments (args) are passed to the macro.

-uses the parameters from the most recent
+PLOTFIT uses the parameters from the most recent

-to display a smooth
+call to FIT to display a smooth

 curve.
-The optional parameters X1
+The optional parameters X1 and X2

 can be used to limit the X-range to be plotted.
 They default to